 Verdict

-- SMTP2GO for the closest equivalent (reliable relay, simple setup, free tier).
+- SMTP2GO for the closest self-service equivalent with a generous free tier and simple setup.

-- Mailgun for developers who want API-first infrastructure (same general category as SparkPost).
+- Mailgun for developers who want API-first infrastructure in the same general category.

-For the broader setup that places Bird inside the WordPress email stack, see the WordPress email setup guide.
+For the broader setup that places SparkPost (or any provider) inside the WordPress email stack, see the WordPress email setup guide.